garyexplains/examples/how_to_build_nvidia_jetson_gpu_cluster.md

 192.168.1.54
 _EOF_
 ```

+You might want to copy this file into the simpleMPI directory later.
+See below.

 ## /etc/hosts
 On each node make sure all other nodes are listed in /etc/hosts with their right hostnames, e.g.
 ```